sergentd/CV/README.md

 ### Testing the installation

-To test your installation, try to import the keras module in a Python shell.
+To test your installation, try to do `import keras`, `import cv2` and `import pyimagesearch`in a Python shell.
 If you don't have any error, your installation is working properly.

+Note : the success of pyimagesearch import depends on the choice your made at previous step.

 ## Authors